MicrosoftDocs/win32/desktop-src/ipc/nddegeterrorstring.md

 ---
-Description: 'Converts an error code returned by a network DDE function into an error string that explains the returned error code.' ms.assetid: '7077e3bc-df6e-401b-9ac7-15144b79af96'
+Description: Converts an error code returned by a network DDE function into an error string that explains the returned error code. ms.assetid: 7077e3bc-df6e-401b-9ac7-15144b79af96
 title: NDdeGetErrorString function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # NDdeGetErrorString function

 \[Network DDE is no longer supported.
 Nddeapi.dll is present on Windows Vista, but all function calls return NDDE\_NOT\_IMPLEMENTED.\]

 Converts an error code returned by a network DDE function into an error string that explains the returned error code.